Israel Says No Humanitarian Aid Will Enter Gaza

 "With nowhere safe for Palestinians or those trying to help them, the humanitarian response is severely struggling under the weight of insecurity and critical supply shortages, leaving people with few, if any, options for accessing care," she said.

-The UN had warned on Monday that Gaza is facing its most severe humanitarian crisis since the war began in October 2023.
+The United Nations had warned on Monday that Gaza is facing its most severe humanitarian crisis since the war began in October 2023.

 "The humanitarian situation is now likely the worst it has been in the 18 months since the outbreak of hostilities," said the UN's Office for the Coordination of Humanitarian Affairs.